 We have developed our priorities to focus on where the collective efforts of the partners and communities can add most value in improving local outcomes and tackling inequalities.
 We asked more than 50 partner and community representatives who attended our Community Planning development day in June 2017 to consider where we should focus our efforts in light of all of the evidence we gathered.
 The result was that the overarching outcome for Moray should be 'Raising Aspirations' and four main priority areas to direct the Partnership's work which were identified as having the potential to make the most difference to Moray were:

-- 1. Growing, diverse and sustainable economy; - 2.
+- 1. Growing Developing a, diverse, inclusive and sustainable economy; - 2.
 Building a better future for our children and young people in Moray; - 3.
 Empowering and connecting communities; - 4.
-Changing our relationship with alcohol.
+Improving well-being of our population Changing our relationship with alcohol.